southglory/southglory/README.md

 ### Hi there 👋
+This page contains my code-work history, and also my interests and ideas for AI research.

 <!--
 **southglory/southglory** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.